robtweed/qewd/docker-server-iris-ce-aws/README.md

 This step only needs doing once.
 It installs all the Node.js modules used by QEWD.

-Shell into the IRIS container:
+Shell into the IRIS container as *root*:

-        sudo docker exec -it qewd-iris bash
+        sudo docker exec --user="root" -it qewd-iris bash

 Once you're into the container's shell, type: